vuminhduc97/CrossView/README.md

    git clone https://github.com/Autodidac/CrossView.git
    cd CrossView
 ```
+### Build using vs2022:
+Simply run the provided vs solution file `CrossView.sln` in the main folder

 ### Generate build files using CMake:
 Run cmake to generate the build files, then compile: